rodnaph/confo/README.md

 So now, any port specified through the environment variable _MYPROJECT_PORT_ will be coerced to an integer.

+This is available for extension via a multimethod _confo.core/coerce_.

 ### Vector CSVs

 Another "coercable" default is a CSV to a vector.
 So...